ESIPFed/data-help-desk/docs/what_to_include_overview.md

 ---
 layout: page
-title: Content for a data help desk
+title: What to include
 permalink: /docs/content/
 nav_order: 7
 has_toc: false
 ---

-# Content for a Data Help Desk
+# What to include for a data help desk

 ## Content for help desk prior to conference: